FAQ & Troubleshooting

 High CPU usage

-TokenEater includes several real-time features (Agent Watchers, animated dashboard, particle effects) that can increase CPU usage.
+TokenEater includes a few real-time features (Agent Watchers, animated gradient background) that can nudge CPU usage.
 If this is a concern:

 1. Open TokenEater settings → Performance section